Nav-CARE (Navigation – Connecting, Accessing, Resourcing, Engaging)

-The overall goal of the Nav-CARE program is to improve the quality of life of adults living at home with serious illness.
+The overall goal of the Nav-CARE program is to improve the quality of life of adults living at home with life-limiting illness.
 Community organizations across Canada are project partners.
-View the Nav-CARE brochure.

-This project builds upon five years of collaborative work with knowledge partners in which we developed the conceptual and theoretical foundations; created, tested, and refined curriculum for volunteer navigators; and conducted three incremental pilots to determine the feasibility and acceptability of the Nav-CARE model; and completed knowledge translation studies to better understand Nav-CAREs adaptability.
+This project builds upon seven years of collaborative work with knowledge partners in which we developed the conceptual and theoretical foundations; created, tested, and refined curriculum for volunteer navigators; conducted three incremental pilots to determine the feasibility and acceptability of the Nav-CARE model; and completed knowledge translation studies to better understand Nav-CAREs adaptability.
 We are currently scaling Nav-CARE out across Canada and adapting it for special populations.

 Why is Nav-CARE important?

-Adults living at home with serious illness, particularly those who do not yet qualify for home-based nursing care, often live with unmet needs and heavy symptom burden resulting in poor quality of life.
+Persons living at home with serious illness often live with unmet needs and experience social isolation resulting in poor quality of life.
 Many do not know the services that are available to assist them.
 Our previous research (see below) has demonstrated the value of using trained navigators to visit in the home to provide psychosocial support, education, guidance on advance care planning and connection to community and health resources.
-These navigators engage older adults to identify the services and resources available and to connect them to those resources using a best-fit, client-centred approach.
+These navigators build relationships with persons to provide social support and to connect them to community-based resources using a best-fit, client-centred approach.

 The following publications provide information about the development and evaluation of the Nav-CARE program.
 Full information is available at www.nav-care.ca.

 There is an urgent need for community-based interventions that can be scaled up to meet the growing demand for palliative care.
 The purpose of this

 study was to scale out Nav-CARE by replicating the program in multiple contexts and evaluating feasibility, acceptability, sustainability, and impact.